-This year and the past several years have been dominated by news of sexual harassment, assault, and rape from around the world.
-The spotlight seems to have been shone on mistreatment of women around the world, at work, and at home.
+This year and the past several years have been dominated by news of sexual harassment, assault, and rape worldwide.
+The spotlight seems to have been shone on the mistreatment of women worldwide at work and home.
 And it has been happening for centuries.

-Also, the spotlight has been shone on the many shootings of blacks men by the police, but not only black men, other men and women of color, and many white people as well.
-And it seems that some people want to make the police our enemies.
-Like it or not, we need them.
-Many times our troubles with the police are brought on by the way we treat them and the way we treat one another.
+Also, the spotlight has illuminated the many shootings of black men by the police, but not only black men, other men and women of color, and many white people.
+And it seems that some people want to make the police our enemies, but like it or not, we need them.
+Often our troubles with the police are brought on by the way we treat them and how we treat one another.
 Think about it.
 You’ll get it.
 They have a very stressful and dangerous job.

-So with the news of so many assaults, not just against women, but people in general, it makes me sometimes wonder if the world is getting better or if it is getting worse.
-I have asked the question before in other blog posts, “did the death and resurrection of Jesus accomplish something for the ‘here and now?'”
+So with the news of so many assaults, not just against women, but people in general, it makes me sometimes wonder if the world is getting better or getting worse.
+I have asked the question before in other blog posts, did the death and resurrection of Jesus accomplish something for the “here and now?”

-When I became a believer back in the 80’s the teaching in the church was all about going to heaven when we die.
-That still is the teaching for the most part, but, in the last six or seven years, I have come to be more convinced that the world and its people have been changing for the better.
+When I became a believer back in the ’80s, the teaching in the church was all about going to heaven when we die.
+That is still the teaching for the most part, but in the last six or seven years, I have become more convinced that the world and its people have been changing for the better.

 The Holocaust during WW2 spotlighted the mistreatment of the Jewish people in Europe.
-The result, a new Israeli state in their own land.
-They still face many troubles but things are still changing.
+The result, a new Israeli state in their homeland.
+They still face many troubles, but things are still changing.

-The civil rights movement led by Dr. Martin Luther King Jr. through a non-violent approach accomplished a great deal.
+The civil rights movement led by Dr. Martin Luther King Jr. through a NON-VIOLENT approach accomplished a great deal.
 Laws changed.
-Things got better, but we are not finished.
+Things got better, but we are not finished yet.
 The troubles we seem to be facing today are proof of that.
 But things are still changing.

-So, are we getting better or are we getting worse?
-My own thoughts about other people have changed over the last few years.
-This is because over the years I have come to realize how much the Lord truly loves me.
-He loves me more than I love myself.
-But the more I see his love for me the more I love myself and those around me.
+So, are we getting better, or are we getting worse?
+My thoughts about other people have changed over the last few years because I have realized how much the Lord truly loves me.
+But of course, He loves me more than I love myself.
+So, the more I experience his love for me, the more I love myself and those around me.

 Our peaceful marches and demonstrations are effective, even when they happen in Russia or Iran or North Korea, or some other place we consider horrible.
-It may cause us to be attacked, ridiculed, treated even worse, but, because of the death and resurrection of Jesus and the change it caused in all men and women it will eventually cause a change to happen.
+It may cause us to be attacked, ridiculed, treated even worse, but the result is change, in one way or another.
+Because of the death and resurrection of Jesus and the difference it has caused in all men and women, change will eventually come.

 There may be war.
-But it will cause people to change because no one really wants war.
+But it will cause people to change because no one wants war.
 Those who do want war will eventually be drowned out and overruled.
-Deep down I believe we all want good things for all people.
+Deep down, I believe we all want good things for all people.

 I don’t know if I have communicated my thoughts here very well.
-I do hope I have provoked your thinking though.
-I believe the world is getting g better even though it doesn’t look that way most of the time, I believe people will eventually learn to accept and treat one another with love and respect.
+I do hope I have provoked your thinking, though.
+I believe the world is getting better even though it doesn’t look that way most of the time; I think people will eventually learn to accept and treat one another with love and respect.
 How can I say that?
 Faith.
-My faith is in the one who started this good work and who is able to bring it to completion.
-Jesus, the risen King.
+My faith is in the one who started this excellent work and can bring it to completion.
+Jesus, the risen King!